ovh/docs/pages/cloud/dedicated/firewall_network/guide.en-gb.md

 > The Network Firewall protects the IPs that are associated with a server.
 As a result, you need to configure each IP separately.
 You cannot configure the server as a whole.
 >

 In the OVHcloud Control Panel, click on the `Bare Metal Cloud`{.action} menu and open `IP`{.action}.
-You can use the drop-down menu underneath "My public IP addresses and associated services" to filter your services according to category.
+You can use the drop-down menu underneath **"My public IP addresses and associated services"** to filter your services according to category.

 ![filter service](images/selectservice.png){.thumbnail}

-Next, click on the `...`{.action} to the right of the relevant IPv4 and select `Create Firewall`{.action}.
+Next, click the `...`{.action} button to the right of the relevant IPv4 and select `Create Firewall`{.action}.

 ![Enabling the Network Firewall](images/firewallcreation2022.png){.thumbnail}